Visyond/website-hugo/site/content/_index.md

     image: /img/v_clip_group_1.png
     link: ''
     title: ' SMOOTH COLLABORATION'
   - descr: "No overriding data or formulas. **No risk of breaking the model and calculations**.
-Granular permissions control, dependency and error root cause analysis will minimize errors and give you peace of mind.\r\n"
+Granular permission control, dependency and error root cause analysis will minimize errors and give you peace of mind.\r\n"
     image: /img/v_clip_group_2.png
     link: ''
     title: SECURE DATA INTEGRITY